Adolf Hitler's rise to power

-In retrospect, Hitler's rise to power was aided in part by his willingness to use violence in advancing his political objectives and to recruit party members willing to do the same.
-Furthermore, Hitler went out of his way to seek financial support from wealthy businessmen, without whose support his assumption of power would have been impossible.
-Hitler framed their partnership as an essential factor in defeating the rising threat of communism.
-The party engaged in electoral battles in which Hitler participated as a speaker and organizer.
-Street battles and violence also erupted between the Communist's Rotfrontkämpferbund and the Nazis' Sturmabteilung (SA).

-Once the Nazi dictatorship was firmly established, the Nazis themselves created a mythology surrounding their rise to power.
+Hitler's rise to power was aided by his willingness to use violence in advancing his political objectives and to recruit party members willing to do the same.
+In addition to electoral battles in which Hitler participated as a speaker and organizer, violent street battle took place between the Communists' Rotfrontkämpferbund and the Nazis' Sturmabteilung (SA).
+Once the dictatorship was firmly established, the Nazis themselves created a mythology surrounding their rise to power.
 German propaganda described this time period as either the Kampfzeit (the time of struggle) or the Kampfjahre (years of struggle).

+Influences from early Germany

+Historians have commented on the influence of German Chancellor Otto von Bismarck's process of "negative integration" as setting a tone of exclusion in early Germany, which had a lasting influence on later German nationalism.
+Bismarck sought to prevent the religious and political divisions in early Germany by rallying the populace against a common enemy.
+Initially Bismarck ran a campaign against the Catholic church from 1873 to the late 1870s, referred to as Kulturkampf, questioning whether they were loyal to Berlin or other Catholic states.
+Rather than uniting German people, it instead resulted in a bolstering of support to the Catholic church, alienating an important religious minority.
+In 1878, Bismarck then introduced a number of anti-socialist laws that would be in effect from 1878 to 1890 in an attempt to alienate the Social Democratic Party.
+While some sections of German society were united by this, many industrial workers rallied to the SDP.
+Historians have expressed that as the German state was still very new at the time, it was therefore impressionable; Bismarck's strategy of confrontation rather than consensus set a tone of either being loyal to the government or an enemy of the state, which directly influenced German nationalist sentiment and the later Nazi movement.

 Early steps (1918–1924)

-Adolf Hitler became involved with the fledgling German Workers Party – which he would later transform into the Nazi Party – after the First World War, and set the violent tone of the movement early, by forming the Sturmabteilung (SA) paramilitary.
+Adolf Hitler became involved with the fledgling German Workers' Party after the First World War.
+He did not like the name of the organisation and proposed to call it the 'Social Revolutionary Party.'
+He later transformed it into the Nazi Party and set the violent tone of the movement early, by forming the paramilitary Sturmabteilung (SA).
 Catholic Bavaria resented rule from Protestant Berlin, and Hitler at first saw revolution in Bavaria as a means to power.
 An early attempt at a coup d'état, the 1923 Beer Hall Putsch in Munich, proved fruitless, however, and Hitler was imprisoned for leading the putsch.
 He used this time to write Mein Kampf, in which he argued that effeminate Jewish–Christian ethics were enfeebling Europe, and that Germany was in need of an uncompromising strongman to restore itself and build an empire.
-Learning from the failed coup, he decided on the tactic of pursuing power through legal means rather than seizing control of the government by force against the state and instead proclaimed a strictly legal course.
+Learning from the failed coup, he decided on the tactic of pursuing power through legal means rather than seizing control of the government by force.